mydata-sdk/mydata-sdk/README.md

 ### Known issues

-Note that data transfer is currently not working.
+Note that implementation of actual data transfer between data source and sink interfaces is not implemented in the beta version.

 ## Deployment